Am I required to attend orientation to sign up for benefits?

 What do I do if I missed signing up for benefits as a new hire?

-You must contact Human Resources immediately to complete required forms.
-It is to your benefit to complete the Benefits enrollment within the 30 day enrollment period requirement.
-If you miss your 30 day enrollment period you may not be able to enroll in Medical or Dental coverage without a Qualifying Life Event.
+Contact Human Resources immediately.
+Be aware that if you miss your 31 day enrollment period you may not be able to enroll in most coverage without a Qualifying Life Event.

 Does UAMS offer annual open enrollment?

-No. The University does not offer annual open enrollment.
+Perhaps.
+The University does not guarantee an annual open enrollment.
 Refer to the list of Qualifying Events that allow you to add or change coverage.

 How long are my kids eligible for health coverage?